 Collecting Fenton glass is a very popular hobby.
 Collectors may specialise in a particular colour or type of glass (carnival glass, Burmese glass, milk glass for example) or they may specialise in a type of object (bells, or slippers, or cats, or vases).
 Fenton has always produced sufficient variety every year to keep all their supporters happy.
 Unfortunately in 2007 it was announced that the Fenton Art Glass Company was to cease production and close down.
 By mid 2008 there were further announcements about Fenton carrying on as a result of the support received from their customers and the flood of orders that had poured in since the announcement.
 We wait to see, hoping that this great company with its long traditions will survive yet again.

 If you are looking for Fenton glass, you can usually find items on offer on ebay.
 Click here to see Fenton glass currently for sale on ebay.

 If you have enjoyed this article, here are some books on Fenton glass that you may find helpful.
-Click on any book cover on this page to read more about a particular book, including price and any available discounts for buying on-line.
+Click on any book cover on this page to read more about a particular book.

 |INFORMATION about New Zealand Glass !|

 Including many original catalog pictures and dozens of photographs.

 NOW available - this is the new second edition of this book and it covers the fascinating history of glass in New Zealand, the story of Crown Crystal Glass, NZ bottles and an overview of contemporary New Zealand glass artists.

 Available as a paperback or as a Kindle book.